divio/divio-cloud-docs/how-to/migrate-existing-project.rst

 Check addon versions
 --------------------

-For each of the key components in your project for which a Divio Cloud addon exists, check that it is set to the correct version in your project, via the project's *Manage addons*.
+For each of the key components in your project for which a Divio addon exists, check that it is set to the correct version in your project, via the project's *Manage addons*.
 This could
 include: